gethere-project/gethere-assets/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue Report
 about: File an issue report
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ### Issue Description and Expectations

 **This is needed.**

 ### Screenshots

-*Not applicable.*
+_Not applicable._